norsys/rothenberg/README.md

 ## Houston?
 We've got a problem!

 First, don't panic.
+If you're using Fedora and have troubles with the `make install` command, use `make install ENV=dev` instead.
 Then execute `docker system prune -f` to clean the docker environment, and try to reproduce the problem.
 If the problem disappears, say thanks to Gandalf and enjoy!
 But if the problem always exists, open an issue to help us to improve `rothenberg`.